 The expense to fix your furnace depends on what’s wrong with it and the time it takes to fix it.

 Here are expected replacement costs for several components that could be affected:

 - Pressure switch—$40 to $350

 - Circuit board—$200 to $600

-When you have to have furnace service, you can lean on the professionals at Jack Nelson Service Experts Heating & Air Conditioning to work on the fault code and get your heat working again.
+When you have to have furnace service, you can trust the professionals at Jack Nelson Service Experts to work on the fault code and get your heat flowing again.

 Call us at 918-212-8927 or schedule an appointment online today.